-Windows Defender Antivirus is your default security software on Windows 10 to protect your system against viruses, spyware, rootkits, and other types of malware out-of-the-box, including ransomware.
-While the antivirus already does a fine work keeping you safe online, starting with the Windows 10 Fall Creators Update, Windows Defender Antivirus introduces “Controlled folder access” to make it easier to protect your data from malicious programs and threats like ransomware.
+Microsoft Defender Antivirus is the default anti-malware solution on Windows 10 that protects your computer from viruses, spyware, rootkits, and other malware out-of-the-box, including ransomware.
+While the antivirus already does fine work keeping you safe online, the Defender Antivirus also includes the “Controlled folder access” feature to make protecting your files from ransomware easier.

-Controlled folder access is a new feature that monitors the changes that apps make to your files.
-If an app tries to modify the files inside a protected folder, and the app is blacklisted, you’ll get notified about the suspicious activity.
+Controlled folder access is a feature that monitors the changes that apps make to your files.
+If an app tries to modify the files inside a protected folder and the app is blocked, you’ll get notified about the suspicious activity.

-In this guide, you’ll learn the steps to enable and configure Controlled folder access using Windows Defender Antivirus to protect your Windows 10 device and data against ransomware.
+In this guide, I’ll teach you how to enable and configure Controlled folder access using Microsoft Defender Antivirus to protect your Windows 10 device and data against ransomware.

-- How to allow apps ransomware protection on Windows 10
+- Allow apps ransomware protection on Windows 10

-- How to protect other folders against ransomware on Windows 10
+- Protect other folders against ransomware on Windows 10

 -